Skip to Main Content

 • Standard Repayment: This plan comes with a fixed monthly payment and is designed so your loan will be repaid in full after 10 years.

 • Graduated Repayment: This plan is also set up so you will repay your loan in 10 years (or in 10 to 30 years if you have a Direct Consolidation Loan).
-Your payments start out lower and increase over time, typically going up every two years.
+Your payments start out lower and increase over time, typically going up every 2 years.

 • Extended Repayment: You can choose either a fixed or graduated repayment plan with the Extended Repayment plan, and you will repay your loans within 25 years.

-• Income-driven repayment (IDR): There are four options for income-driven plans, each of which set payments at a percentage of your income (10% to 20%, depending on the plan).
+• Income-driven repayment (IDR): There are four options for income-driven plans, each of which sets payments at a percentage of your income (10% to 20%, depending on the plan).
 IDR plans allow for the remaining balance of your loan to be forgiven after you make payments for a certain number of years.

 Think carefully about the right payment plan before making a decision.
 A plan with a longer payoff time will likely have lower monthly payments but will result in higher interest costs over time.
 If you’re hoping to qualify for loan forgiveness, including through Public Service Loan Forgiveness (PSLF), you’ll also need to choose an eligible income-driven plan.